 I would say sighting a straight line is a common practice used by builders and joiners to determine if a piece of timber is straight or bowed.
-It can be used to test any length of timber, but long pieces in particular, and requires no tools just eyesight with a good depth of field enabling focusing along the whole length of timber to be checked.
+It can be used to test any length of timber, but long pieces in particular.
+The practice requires no tools, just eyesight with a good depth of field enabling focusing along the whole length of timber to be checked.

 Sighting A Straight Line Along The Edge Of Timber

-Just hold the timber with one corner of the end near to an open eye while closing the other and look down the long edge of the timber to see if it looks straight or bowed.
+Just hold the timber with one corner near to an open eye, while keeping the other closed, and look down the long edge of the timber to see if it looks straight or bowed.

 SAFETY NOTICE: Wear Safety Glasses to protect your eyes.